-- Law Decree No. 83/2012, converted into Law No. 134/2012, set forth that the limits normally provided for under the Civil Code for the issuance of bonds by unlisted joint stock corporations (i.e., amount of bonds not exceeding the double of the concerned company's overall amount of corporate capital, legal reserves and available reserves) no longer apply to bonds convertible into equity or bonds to be listed on regulated markets or multilateral trading facilities; - Law Decree No. 91/2014, converted into Law No. 116/2014, provided considerable amendments to voting rights in joint stock corporations.
+• Law Decree No. 83/2012, converted into Law No. 134/2012, set forth that the limits normally provided for under the Civil Code for the issuance of bonds by unlisted joint stock corporations (ie, an amount of bonds not exceeding the double of the concerned company's overall amount of corporate capital, legal reserves and available reserves) no longer apply to bonds convertible into equity or bonds to be listed on regulated markets or multilateral trading facilities;

+- Law Decree No. 91/2014, converted into Law No. 116/2014, made considerable amendments to voting rights in joint stock corporations.
 Article 2351, Paragraph 4 of the Italian Civil Code now sets forth the possibility for unlisted joint stock companies to issue shares with up to three votes each.
-According to what is set forth in the By-laws of the concerned company, such multiple voting can be exercised at all shareholders' meetings or only at shareholders' meetings resolving upon specific matters.
-For listed companies, the Law Decree No. 91/2014 provided the possibility of issuing multiple voting shares, though subject to certain restrictions, and loyalty shares (i.e., shares with an increased voting right, up to a maximum of two votes per shares as "loyalty bonus" to long-terms shareholders).
-As a result, the principle of "one share, one vote", which has always been a cornerstone of Italian corporate law, has been definitely overcome;

-• Law Decree No. 3/2015, converted into Law No. 33/2015 - with regard to the so-called "innovative small and medium-size enterprises" - and Law Decree No. 179/2012, converted into Law No. 221/2012 - with regard to the so-called "innovative start-up enterprises" (start-up innovative) and "certified incubators" (incubatori certificati) - provided specific corporate and tax benefits for Italian companies performing innovative business activities.
+According to what is set forth in the bylaws of the concerned company, such multiple voting can be exercised at all shareholders' meetings or only at shareholders' meetings resolving upon specific matters.
+For listed companies, the Law Decree No. 91/2014 provided the possibility of issuing multiple voting shares, though subject to certain restrictions, and loyalty shares (ie, shares with an increased voting right, up to a maximum of two votes per shares as 'loyalty bonus' to long-term shareholders).
+As a result, the principle of 'one share, one vote', which has always been a cornerstone of Italian corporate law, has been definitely overcome; - Law Decree No. 3/2015, converted into Law No. 33/2015 with regard to the so-called 'innovative small and medium-size enterprises' - and Law Decree No. 179/2012, converted into Law No. 221/2012 - with regard to the so-called 'innovative start-up enterprises' and 'certified incubators' (incubatori certificati) - provided specific corporate and tax benefits for Italian companies performing innovative business activities; - Law Decree no. 50/2017 converted into Law No. 96/2017 has extended to all small and medium size entities set up as limited liability companies the possibility to: (1) create different classes of stocks with different related rights (2) carry out transactions on their own shares as well as publicly offer them for subscription; - Law Decree No. 183/2021 simplified the incorporation process of limited liability companies.